Honda Accord (ninth generation): Production

 In Australia, the ninth generation Accord went on sale in June 2013.
 It is available with either a 2.4 L 129 kW four-cylinder or 3.5 L 206 kW V6 engine.
 Unlike the North American market Accord, a CVT transmission is not offered.
 Instead, the four-cylinder uses a five-speed automatic, while the V6 receives a new six-speed automatic.

 In China, the ninth generation Accord went on sale in September 2013, as a 2014 model.
 It is available with a choice of 2.0L or 2.4L 4-cylinder engines, or a new 3.0L V6 engine exclusive to the Chinese market.
 The V6 produces 192 kW and 297 Nm torque.
 Transmission choices include a CVT for both 4-cylinder engines or 6-speed automatic for the V6; a manual transmission is not offered.
-The Chinese market Accord features a unique front grill and bumper, incorporating more chrome and smaller, circular front fog lights.
+The Chinese market Accord features a unique front grille and bumper, incorporating more chrome and smaller, circular front fog lights.
 The rear features a different bumper with trapezoidal, rather than circular, exhausts.

 In Indonesia, the ninth generation Accord was launched on 25 April 2013 and comes available in two trims; the 2.4 VTi and 2.4 VTi-L. All variants are mated to a 5-speed automatic transmission.
 The facelifted Accord was launched on 7 April 2016 at the 24th Indonesia International Motor Show and is only available in 2.4 VTi-L.